stianst/keycloak-containers-demo/README.md

 ## Configuring SMTP server

-In order to allow Keycloak to send emails we need to configure an SMTP server.
-If you have a Google account you can use the Gmail SMTP server.

 First lets set a email address on the admin user so we can test email delivery.
 From the drop-down in the top-left corner select `Master`.
 Go to `Users`, click on `View all users` and select the `admin` user.